 Be Savvy with Foreign Money in Argentina

-Imagine: your plane finally touches down after a ten hour, cross-continental journey, you wind your way through customs and immigration showing proof you’ve paid the reciprocity fee , and you finally step onto Argentine soil at Ezeiza International Airport .
-While your initial instinct may be to exchange all of your dollars or euros right then and there, your money will go a lot (and we mean A LOT!) further if you don’t (although this being Argentina, the situation is always subject to change!)
+Imagine: your plane finally touches down after a ten hour, cross-continental journey, you wind your way through customs and immigration, and you finally step onto Argentine soil at Ezeiza International Airport .
+While your initial instinct may be to exchange all of your dollars or euros right then and there, your money may well go further if you don’t (although this being Argentina, the situation is always subject to change!)

 What currency should I bring to Argentina?

 When traveling to Argentina, bring cash, especially US dollars.
-It is most cost effective to bring all the money you think you will spend on your trip in US Dollars cash (if possible mainly 50 & 100 dollar bills, and if not then 50s and 100s, as lower denominations often get a worse exchange rate in Argentina, as do some older series dollar bills, or ones in bad condition).
+It is most cost effective to bring all the money you think you will spend on your trip in US Dollars cash (if possible 100 dollar bills, and if not then 50s and 100s, as lower denominations often get a worse exchange rate in Argentina, as do some older series dollar bills, or ones in bad condition).
 That might sound a little different to the advice you get in general for traveling, but read this article and you could have a better (or at least, cheaper) trip.

-Since Argentines rely heavily on dollars , a parallel, unofficial dollar market has emerged with a separate rate called the “blue dollar”.
-To give you an idea of the difference, the official exchange rate at the time of the last edit this article was 8.47 pesos to the dollar, while the blue rate was 12.75 pesos to one dollar.
+Since Argentines rely heavily on dollars , a parallel, unofficial dollar market exists with a separate rate called the “blue dollar”.
+To give you an idea of the difference, the official exchange rate at the time of the last edit this article was around 58 pesos to the dollar, while the blue rate was around 74 pesos to one dollar.
 That would mean you get almost 28% more pesos by changing on the unofficial market, and there is always the chance that the gap between the two will increase again (of course, it could also go down, but it’s more likely it will trend up).

-Since the blue dollar rate is significantly higher (a 50%+ difference at the time of the last edit, but at times it has even been close to double), your money will go much further if you trade it wisely.
-You can compare current rates by checking the official and “blue” dollar and euro rates here (that link is to La Nacion, a Spanish-language newspaper, but even for a non-Spanish speaker it is still fairly easy to see the rates, and they are updated daily)..
+Since the blue dollar rate is higher, your money will go further if you trade it wisely.
+You can compare current rates by checking the official and “blue” dollar and euro rates here .

 How to get the best rate for your dollars in Argentina?